 |Egyptian Long||20.6 in|

-In large-scale construction projects, ancient civilizations typically used the long cubit (about 19.8–20.6 inches [52 centimeters]).
+In large-scale construction projects, ancient civilizations typically used the royal cubit (about 19.8–20.6 inches [52 centimeters]).

 The Hebrews used at least two different cubits.
 Solomon’s temple was built according to cubits of “the old standard” (2 Chronicles 3:3).
 The mention of the old standard indicates that a different measurement was used at the time.